Alkaar/resy-booking-bot/README.md

 # resy-booking-bot
 ## Introduction
 This is a reservation booking bot designed to snipe reservations from [Resy](https://resy.com/) using the Resy API.
-New reservations usually become available at midnight every day, 30 days from the current date.
+New reservations usually become available on a daily basis.
 Some restaurants may vary on what time and how many days out reservations are made available.
-When running the bot, it will sleep until midnight and wake up to try to snipe a reservation.
+When running the bot, it will sleep until the specified time and wake up to try to snipe a reservation.
 It will attempt to grab a reservation for a couple of seconds and shutdown, outputting whether is it was or wasn't successful in getting a reservation.

 ## Usage
 You need to provide a few values before running the bot.
 These values are located in the ResyBookingBot object at the